Voluntary Disclosure and Personalized Pricing: How Disclosure Amplifies Competition

 \subsection{Benefits of Personalized Pricing in Competitive Markets}

 The benchmark is the standard model of Bertrand pricing with horizontal differentiation: each firm $i$ sets a uniform price $p_i$ and the consumer buys from one of the firms.
 Unfortunately, this game may lack a pure-strategy equilibrium (in prices), and characterizing the mixed strategy equilibria is challenging.
-Accordingly, we impose a distributional assumption that is standard in this setting, namely that $f$ is symmetric around $0$ and is strictly log-concave.
-This assumption guarantees the existence and uniqueness of a symmetric pure strategy equilibrium \citep{caplin1991aggregation}, and is compatible with a range of distributions, including uniform and Beta distributions \citep{bagnoli2005log}.
+Accordingly, we impose a distributional assumption that is standard in this setting: we assume that $f$ is symmetric around $0$ and is strictly log-concave.
+This assumption guarantees the existence and uniqueness of a symmetric pure strategy equilibrium \citep{caplin1991aggregation}, and is compatible with many standard distributions \citep{bagnoli2005log}.

 With this assumption, a symmetric pure-strategy equilibrium in this benchmark setting exists and involves each firm charging a price of $p^*$ where